ai4reason/vizar/docs/intro.md

 The consequences are all future proof steps where the current claim is used as one of the premises.

-Again, you can click on any of nodes and this takes you to the corresponding proof step view.
+Again, you can click on any of the nodes and this takes you to the corresponding proof step view.
-Clicking on the consequences will inevitable take you to the contradiction while clicking on the assumptions will take you to one of the axioms (or to the conjecture if you follow orange nodes).
+Clicking on the consequences will inevitably take you to the contradiction while clicking on the assumptions will take you to one of the axioms (or to the conjecture if you follow orange nodes).

 ### Skolem symbols

 Skolem symbols are introduced by ATPs to eliminate existential quantifiers.
-In VizAR, they are named as `sk₁`, `sk₂` and so on.
+In VizAR, they are named `sk₁`, `sk₂`, and so on.
 Skolem symbol names are specific to each proof.
 It is important to understand their meaning and, to help you with that, VizAR displays their origin in the proof overview.
 Clicking on the axiom will take you to the axiom view where you will also see the original formula that gave rise to them.
 Investigate the Skolem symbols before diving into the proof.
-The Skolem symbols are also displayed in the proof step view, when the claim contains some of them.
+The Skolem symbols are also displayed in the proof step view when the claim contains some of them.